Kansas Dog Bite Lawsuit FAQ

 I was offered a substantial claim by the dog owner's insurance company.
 Why do I need a lawyer?

 The nature of insurance companies is to offer a low claims and push a victim to accept, in order to avoid paying out a fair claim.
 Consult with an attorney before accepting a claim or signing any insurance documents to make sure you are getting what you deserve.
 Your injury may be longer-lasting than you realize, may cause long-term complications, or may require surgery to repair.
 In short, it is judge whether a payout is fair without the assistance of an experienced Kansas dog bite attorney.

 We're not the type of people who sue; do we really need to file a lawsuit?

 If a member of your family was harmed in a violent attack, long-term, or even life-long, medical care may be required.
 The physical and emotional impacts of the incident are impossible to know at the time of a trial or settlement, and the cost of care is constantly rising.
 No amount of money can undo the wrong that has been done to you and your family.
 It is our fervent hope that every dog attack lawsuit we file can serve to make a pet owner take note of the loss and pain its negligence has caused.
 Unfortunately, in all too many cases it is only the fear of lawsuits that makes a pet owner take responsibility for restraining a dog.

-Are there dog bite lawsuit time limits that apply to me?
+Are there Kansas dog bite lawsuit time limits that apply to me?

 Most states have dog attack lawsuit time limits; however, the majority of all persons harmed as a result of a pet owner’s negligence will fall within those time limits if they contact an attorney in the near future.
-For specific time limits for your claim, please fill out the form at right and one of our attorneys will contact you as quickly as possible, usually within the hour.
+For specific time limits for a Kansas claim, please fill out the form at right and one of our attorneys serving Kansas will contact you as quickly as possible, usually within the hour.